cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 ### License Requirements

-- DLP for Teams requires an E5 or G5 license.
+- DLP for Teams within Microsoft Purview requires an E5 or G5 license.
 See [Microsoft Purview Data Loss Prevention: Data Loss Prevention for Teams \| Microsoft Learn](https://learn.microsoft.com/en-us/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#microsoft-purview-data-loss-prevention-data-loss-prevention-dlp-for-teams) for more information.
+However, this requirement can also be met through a third-party solution.
+If a third-party solution is used, then a E5 or G5 license is not required for the respective policies.

 ### Implementation